Caf Confederation Cup: Marumo Gallants stun AS Vita Club to reach play-off round

 Editors' Picks

-The visitors conceded 19 minutes into the game when Jaques Mangoba scored with a thunderous long-range shot which beat goalkeeper Washington Arubi hands down to hand Vita Club a 1-0 lead.
+The visitors conceded 19 minutes into the game when Jacques Mangoba scored with a thunderous long-range shot which beat goalkeeper Washington Arubi hands down to hand Vita Club a 1-0 lead.

-Thabo Mnyamane looked lively for Bahlabane Ba Ntwa as his free-kick narrowly missed keeper Landu's left upright as Gallants pushed for the equalizing goal.
+Thabo Mnyamane looked lively for Bahlabane Ba Ntwa as his free-kick narrowly missed keeper Nelson Lukong's left upright as Gallants pushed for the equalizing goal.

-The Angolan shot-stopper then produced a fine save at the back post to deny former SuperSport United forward Mnyamane.
+The Cameroonian shot-stopper then produced a fine save at the back post to deny former SuperSport United forward Mnyamane.

-Vita Club, who won the Caf Champions League title in 1973, were leading 1-0 during the half-time break with the two teams locked at 2-2 on an aggregate and the DR Congolese giants were leading on the away aggregate.
+Vita Club, who won the Caf Champions League title in 1973, were leading 1-0 at the half-time break with the two teams locked at 2-2 on an aggregate and the DR Congolese giants were leading on away goals.

-Mpho Maleka - Gallants interim coach - introduced Katlego Otladisa, who joined dribbling wizard Joseph Malongoane upfront.
+Mpho Maleka - Gallants' interim coach - introduced Katlego Otladisa, who joined dribbling wizard Joseph Malongoane upfront as the away side looked to pile pressure on the hosts.

 Bahlabane Ba Ntwa played long balls and set-pieces into the Black Dolphins' box and they managed to snatch a late equalising goal in stoppage time.

-A long ball was played into the Vita Club box which they failed to clear and Ndabayithethwa Ndlondlo pounced and scored with a header at the near post in stoppage time.
+A long ball was played into the Vita Club box which the hosts failed to clear and Ndabayithethwa Ndlondlo pounced and scored with a header at the far post in stoppage time.

-The goal ensured that the encounter ended in 1-1 draw and it was Gallants, who advanced to the play-off round of Africa's secondary club competition.
+The goal ensured that the encounter ended in 1-1 draw on the night and it was Gallants who advanced to the play-off round of Africa's secondary club competition.

-Gallants, who are making their debut appearance in continental competitions, and the other 15 winners on aggregate will be joined by the 16 teams losing teams from the Champions League second round.
+Gallants, who are making their debut appearance in Caf competitions, and the other 15 winners on aggregate, will be joined by the 16 losing teams from the Champions League second round.

 The 16 winners from the Confederation Cup play-off round will advance to the group stage.